Menu Close

 “Thank you for looking for me.
 Finding me.”

 “My pleasure.”
 She slid her fingertips down his jaw, out to the dimple in his chin and released him.
-“Now, let’s get you off these streets, into some dry clothes, and find you a meal.
+“Now, let’s get you off these streets, find you a meal and dry clothes.
 If you want to, you can call your mother.”

-(download a pdf of the Joss and Pietas meet excerpt taken from Bringer of Chaos: Forged in Fire, sweet science fiction romance – coming soon)
+(download a pdf of the Joss and Pietas meet excerpt taken from Bringer of Chaos: Forged in Fire)

 Details, details.
 Ritual is everything #scifi